IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/00_Adding IgniteUI Controls to an MVC Project.md

 ### Using the MVC helper overview

-The ASP.NET MVC helpers for %%ProductName%% wrap the already client-only control in a server-side set of MVC Extensions that allows the control to be defined and used in the following way:
+The %%ProductNameMVC%% for %%ProductName%% wrap the already client-only control in a server-side set of MVC Extensions that allows the control to be defined and used in the following way:

 **In Razor:**